explorer436/programming-playground/JavaPlayground/src/preparation/HowCanIPrepareForInterviewsInAnyBigSoftwareCompany.md

 d) Practice, practice, practice ...

-Also rem, those interviews are just a means to land a job, they are not the ends in themselves.
+Also remember, those interviews are just a means to land a job, they are not the ends in themselves.
 What you want to do is to learn, learn why something works, learn how to solve complicated problems.

 Best of luck.